Our Inquiry-Based Classroom

 Many of the skills we witness are higher-level skills: we see critical thinking, taking responsibility, defending your opinion, questioning others, and using tools strategically.
 We feel that these skills are crucial in allowing our students to develop into successful, creative individuals and actively involved citizens.

 My own visible actions in this vignette were limited to stopping by, listening in, and moving on.
 While it may seem that no teaching is happening, we see clear evidence of student learning.
 My role is essential in designing or choosing inquiry-based learning tasks that allow the students to take charge of making sense of the mathematics; my role is also key in creating a classroom atmosphere where a community of learners becomes the authority, rather than investing the teacher with that power.
+My role also includes facilitating whole class discussions based on carefully selected presentations of student ideas.

 Characteristics of Inquiry-Based Learning